 But it was only around noon, so only coffee and hot elderflower tea with a view for us

-We had a great time at the top of the tower.
+We had a great time at the top of TV-Tower Stuttgart.
 Bye bye, Fernsehturm – see you again soon!

 The Fernsehturm is open from 10 am to 11 pm during the week and from 9 am to 11 pm on Saturday and Sunday.